“I love helping small businesses and organizations find and share their passion with the world.”

 Michelle has always been extremely active in her community and has a passion for politics and political activism.
 She is a fierce advocate for LGBTQ+ rights and has worked with several community health and advocacy organizations over the years.

-Michelle lives in St. Paul with her wife, Lauren, and their two rescue dogs, Margot and Nova.
+Michelle lives in St. Paul with her wife, daughter, and their two rescue dogs.
 When she’s not working, Michelle enjoys making pottery, wood-working, gardening, fantasy/sci-fi novels, movies, video games, and home improvement projects.

 Women In Business Podcast